Request A Free Estimate

 866-906-1780

-When spring gives way to summer, tick season in the Midwest starts anew.
-These pests have come to inspire dread and paranoia and for good reason.
-Not only do they latch onto your skin and suck your blood, but they also transmit dangerous diseases.
-Plus, these arachnids have no qualms about attaching themselves to your four-legged pals.
+When spring gives way to summer, tick season arrives in full force.
+Not only do ticks latch onto your skin and suck your blood, but they also transmit dangerous diseases.
+Plus, these arachnids have no qualms about attaching themselves to your pets.

-Dermacentor variabilis or wood tick or American dog tick, is a species of tick that is known to carry bacteria responsible for several diseases in humans including Rocky Mountain spotted fever and Tularemia.
+Dermacentor variabilis—also known as a wood tick or American dog tick—is a species of tick that is known to carry bacteria responsible for several diseases in humans including Rocky Mountain spotted fever and Tularemia.
 These diseases spread when the tick sucks blood from the host.

 Wood ticks have wide, oval-shaped, flat bodies.
 They are bright reddish-brown in color with gray or silver coloration on their bodies.
 They grow to about 3/16 of an inch long.